-Ghana’s macro-economic environment is stabilizing; an economic restructuring program being pursued by Government under its short to medium term program is touted as yielding positive economic returns, reducing interest rates, reduction in tariffs, using all things invoice templates, aggressive digitization, favorable balance of payment, positive external reserves, a stabilizing banking sector after a purge, decreasing non-performing loans amid limited revenue inflows and a fairly managed debt-GDP ratio.
+Ghana’s macro-economic environment is stabilizing; an economic restructuring program being pursued by government under its short to medium term program is touted as yielding positive economic returns, reducing interest rates, reduction in tariffs, using all things invoice templates, aggressive digitization, favorable balance of payment, positive external reserves, a stabilizing banking sector after a purge, decreasing non-performing loans amid limited revenue inflows and a fairly managed debt-GDP ratio.

 Regardless, according to business attorneys based in Raleigh area, Ghana’s Business environment is on a reset, restart button demanding a review of Business Strategy, Cost, Operations Management, Finance and Improvement in Corporate Governance.

 Companies are in debt (Hidden debt), Outstanding Accounts receivables threatening growth owing to cyclical debts, Auditors connivance with Owners to misrepresent Company Statements, Failure of Auditors to proffer opinion on Accounts to Clients for remedial measures, Changing Consumer trends demanding product diversification, revision of product marketing, or focus, Owner Fatigue due to increasing cost of “business facilitation” to get deals (My 10%), rancor between Bank Managers, Boards and Defaulters over loan settlements which risk becoming bad debt, lack of systems, structure, limited access to capital, linear markets, limited business development.